ABOUT ADVANCED INSTRUMENTS

 common downstream buffers.

-The manufacturing of biologics is a complex and costly process by which a protein is recovered and purified of contaminants to ultimately generate a drug product.
-This is accomplished through a chain of filtration and chromatography processes.
 This study was conducted to understand how osmolality can serve as a concentration measurement and how it compares to pH and conductivity measurements.

 Osmolality testing has several bioprocessing applications, and new use cases are constantly emerging.
 This paper evaluates two osmometers for measuring concentrated protein formulations.